unparalleled-js/docs-1/workato-api/managed-users.md

 ### Description
 Adds a member to the OEM account.
 Requires 'oem_vendor' privilege.
+- Creates a new Workato member account and makes the user member of the given team.
+- Configures preferred authentication mode for the member based on the value specified in the master account's OEM configuration.

 <details> <summary> <b>Details</b></summary>

 ### Parameters
 <table class="unchanged rich-diff-level-one" text-align ="center">
   <thead>